All Flashcards

 Resilience is the ability to bounce back, while Posttraumatic Growth involves positive transformation beyond the original level of functioning.

-What is the definition of Somatic Symptom Disorder?
+What is the key concept of Somatic Symptom Disorder?

-What is the definition of Illness Anxiety Disorder?
+What is the main concept behind Illness Anxiety Disorder?

-What is the general definition of dissociative disorders?
+What is the role of trauma in the development of dissociative disorders?

 Give a real-world example of PTSD.